-The overall objectives of the Bruce A and B PSR are to conduct a review of Bruce A and B against modern codes and standards and international safety expectations, and to provide input to a practicable set of improvements to be conducted during the MCR in Units 3 and 4, and during asset management activities to support ongoing operation of all four units, as well as U0A, that will enhance safety to support long term operation.
+The overall objectives of the Bruce B PSR are to conduct a review of Bruce B against modern codes and standards and international safety expectations, and to provide input to a practicable set of improvements to be conducted during the MCR in Units 5 to 8, and during asset management activities to support ongoing operation of all four units, as well as U0B, that will enhance safety to support long term operation.
 It will cover a 10-year period, since there is an expectation that a PSR will be performed on approximately a 10-year cycle, given that all units are expected to be operated well into the future.

-The specific objective of the review of this Safety Factor is defined in Appendix A of CNSC REGDOC-2.3.3 [6] and in the PSR Basis document [8] as follows:
+The specific objective of the review of this Safety Factor is defined in Appendix A of CNSC REGDOC-2.3.3 [3] and in the PSR Basis document [5] as follows: